TobyKLight/VL.TK.AdventOfCode23/README.md

 # VL.TK.AdventOfCode23
-Solutions to Advent of Code 23 made in vvvv gamma / vl
+(some) solutions to Advent of Code 23 made in vvvv gamma / vl

 Check helppatches.